Call for submissions

-To submit poetry, please send no more than four poems which you would like considered to firstname.lastname@example.org.
+To submit poetry, please send no more than four poems together in a single Microsoft Word document to firstname.lastname@example.org.

 Don’t have a pitch, but want to write for us down the line?
 Join our contributor list.
 We’ll periodically send around calls for pitches and topics we’re hoping to see covered.